Leges Henrici Primi: Contents

-The work is not a law code issued by King Henry, but a compilation of already extant legislation that was still current during his reign.
-It is not a comprehensive listing of all laws that were in force during the early 11th century.
+The work is not a law code issued by King Henry but a compilation of already extant legislation that was still current during his reign.
+It is not a comprehensive listing of all laws in force during the early 11th century.
 It begins with Henry's Charter of Liberties, which he issued after his coronation, and this is the only actual legal document reproduced in the Leges.
 Some discussions of juridical matters then follow, then a long treatment of ecclesiastical issues.
 The rest of the treatise is concerned with non-ecclesiastical subjects, including cases of injury, theft, murder, and feuds.
-Procedural topics are included, such as how summonses to court should be formed, what notices need to be made before judicial procedures, how adjournments should be handled, and other such concerns.
+Procedural topics include how court summonses should be formed, what notices need to be made before judicial procedures, how adjournments should be handled, and other such concerns.
 There is no strong organizational framework to the entirety of the Leges, which leads the author to repeat subjects as well as treating some subjects less than adequately.

 The law code recognised the difference between the laws of the Danelaw, the old Kingdom of Mercia, and the lands of the Kingdom of Wessex.
 It also set out a list of legal proceedings that could only be tried before the king or his officials, the cases of which were known as "royal pleas" or "pleas of the crown"; they included serious crimes such as treason, murder, rape, robbery, arson, and some types of theft.
 Treasure trove and salvage from wrecks were also matters of interest to the crown.
 Other royal cases involved counterfeiters or false judgement, or violent acts against the king himself or his household and servants.
 The king also reserved the right to hear appeals from other courts conducted by local authorities or by his nobles.
 The tract also set out who should attend the shire court, ruling that the local bishop and earl, as well as the sheriff and local barons, among others, should attend.